 But his heroism came with a price.
-Those people we saw over the weekend shouting their hateful slogans in Charlottesville were out in force in the South in that era.
-That beautiful first-grade girl had to walk through screaming haters, haters just like the ones we saw in Virginia, as she made her way to school.
+Those people we saw over the weekend shouting their hateful slogans in Charlottesville, Virginia, were out in force in the South in that era.
+That beautiful first grade girl had to walk through screaming haters, haters just like the ones we saw in Virginia, as she made her way to school.
 She spent her first year in a classroom of one, with no white child willing, or allowed, to join her.

-The Bridges family paid the price—threatened by thugs, fired by bosses.
+The Bridges family paid the price -- threatened by thugs, fired by bosses.
 So did the judge.
-President Kennedy was ready to appoint Wright to the Fifth Circuit Court of Appeals but feared the reaction of southern senators.
+President John F. Kennedy was ready to appoint Wright to the Fifth Circuit Court of Appeals, but feared the reaction of southern senators.
 So the judge came to Washington as a member of the Court of Appeals for the District of Columbia.
 He had to leave New Orleans when the haters threatened not just him and his wife but also their only child.

 Those are the people we saw marching in Charlottesville this weekend.
-People who threatened a first-grader on her way to school.
+People who threatened a first grader on her way to school.
 People who vowed to destroy a federal judge insisting that the law be followed.
-Those are the people President Trump referred to as "very fine people."
+Those are the people Trump referred to as "very fine people."

-Would President Trump do the same?
-Would he mobilize the power of the federal government to assure the safety of a black child who simply wanted to go to school?
+Would Trump do the same?
+Would he mobilize the power of the federal government to assure the safety of a Black child who simply wanted to go to school?

 After the events of the last few days, it's hard to believe that he would.
 When faced with the kind of hate that we had hoped was behind us as a country, Trump failed to condemn it with the force that we have come to expect from our presidents.
 That failure of moral leadership will live with us forever, just like that picture of Ruby Bridges.